PhilipMay/may-la-hugo/content/en/_index.md

 type: docs
 ---

-This is Philip May's page.
-It is about the following topics:
+This is Philip May's page about the following topics:

 - [Blog](/blog/)
 - [IT](/it/)